 Make sure your iPhone is logged out of the Music app.
 (Tap on the Account button, then tap Sign Out.)

-- Connect your iPhone, iPad, or iPod touch to your Mac via USB charging cable.
+- Connect your iPhone or iPad to your Mac via USB charging cable.

-- Open iTunes (if it doesn't open automatically).
+- Open iTunes on your Mac (if it doesn't open automatically).

 - Click on the Device button in the toolbar to the left of the My Music tab.